abreits/rxjs-supersets/projects/rxjs-supersets/src/simple-super-set/README.md

 Deletes all items containing `subSetId` in their `subset` property from the `SimpleSuperSet`.

-Sends an update to all `SubSet`'s that have elements removed.
+Sends an update to all `subset`'s that have elements removed.

 [back to top](#simplesuperset----omit-in-toc)
 </li></ul>